-Davee is directly responsible for supporting the Associate Director and Program Manager.
-She is also responsible for the scholar recruitment process and initiating school and community recruiting partnerships.
+Davee is directly responsible for managing the administrative team, supporting the Director, and Program Managers.
+She is also responsible for human resources and ensuring that Wolverine Pathways remains compliant and fiscally responsible.

 Katherine received her Bachelors of Science in Healthcare Administration from Eastern Michigan University.
 As an administrative assistant with Wolverine Pathways, Katherine provides critical behind-the-scenes support that is vital to the program’s success.
 Katherine’s own collegiate journey and experience working in higher education institutions have helped her recognize a passion to assist first generation and students of color transition and navigate life at postsecondary institutions.